Jibbas-test/ch-swag-labs/README.md

 ## Configuring ChromeDriver

+To find the appropriate ChrimeDriver version that matches your installed version of Chrome, please see the following website - https://googlechromelabs.github.io/chrome-for-testing/

 To run these tests you will make use of the `````-Dwebdriver.chrome.driver````` property.
 You will need to take note of the path to chromedriver directory on your local machine e.g. `````"C:\Users\<YOUR USERNAME>\.m2\repository\webdriver\chromedriver\win32\125.0.6422.60\chromedriver.exe"`````.
 Set the property `````-Dwebdriver.chrome.driver````` to this .exe path in order to run tests e.g.